symfony/symfony-docs/quick_tour/the_big_picture.rst

 The Big Picture
 ===============

 Start using Symfony2 in 10 minutes!
-This tutorial contains some important concepts behind Symfony2.
+This tutorial walks you through some of the most important concepts behind Symfony2.
 It explains how to get started quickly by showing you the structure of a sample project.

-If you have used a web framework before, you should feel right at home with Symfony2.
+If you've used a web framework before, you should feel right at home with Symfony2.
+If not, welcome to a whole new way of developing web applications!

 .. index::
    pair: Sandbox; Download